Extrapolation method to optimize linear-ramp QAOA parameters: Evaluation of QAOA runtime scaling: Introduction

-Indeed, a recent study claims that fixed linear-ramp schedules provide a runtime scaling advantage for some combinatorial optimization problems (in particular MaxCut, weighted MaxCut and Max-3-SAT) \cite{montanezbarrera2024universalqaoaprotocolevidence}.
+Indeed, a recent study claims that fixed linear-ramp schedules provide a runtime scaling advantage for some combinatorial optimization problems (in particular for a fully connected, randomly weighted MaxCut problem) \cite{montanezbarrera2024universalqaoaprotocolevidence}.
 Apart from the QAOA depth $p$, the linear-ramp schedule exhibits only two free parameters $\Delta_\gamma$ and $\Delta_\beta$ (see Sec.~\ref{sec:LR-QAOA} below).
-The authors of Ref. \cite{montanezbarrera2024universalqaoaprotocolevidence} put forward the following conjecture: for suitable values of $\Delta_\gamma,\Delta_\beta$ and QAOA depth chosen as $p=N$, the probability $P_\text{opt}$ that the QAOA circuit returns the optimal solution remains, on average, constant with increasing problem size $N$.
-This conjecture is supported by numerical results obtained on a noiseless simulator with up to $N=42$ qubits.
-If true also for larger $N$, this would imply the possibility of solving these cases of NP-hard problems in polynomial runtime.

-An unresolved question concerning this result, however, is how suitable values of the parameters $\Delta_\gamma,\Delta_\beta$ can be found.
+The authors of Ref. \cite{montanezbarrera2024universalqaoaprotocolevidence} suggest that the parameter optimization needs to be performed only for one single problem instance of given size $N$, and then the same parameters can be used also for other instances of the same size.
+Nevertheless, finding the optimal parameters even for a single problem instances at large $N$ constitutes a considerable effort.
+The question remains how suitable values of the parameters $\Delta_\gamma,\Delta_\beta$ and $p$ can be found in an efficient and scalable way.
 In our work, we address this question by proposing an extrapolation scheme whereby circuit parameters for larger problem sizes (in our case up to $N=28$) can be determined on the basis of optimizations performed only on subproblems of smaller size ($N=4,6,8,10$).
-With these parameters, we present the scaling of the quantum runtime for three combinatorial optimization problems: portfolio optimization, feature selection and clustering.
+With these parameters, we present the scaling of the quantum runtime for four combinatorial optimization problems: Portfolio Optimization, Feature Selection, Clustering and weighted MaxCut.
 The runtime is expressed as the median of the total depth of all quantum circuits that have to be executed to find the optimal solution.
-After comparing the scaling of the quantum runtime with the classical runtime, we find indication of a quantum scaling advantage in the case of portfolio optimization.
+After comparing the scaling of the quantum runtime with the classical runtime, we find indication of a quantum scaling advantage in the case of Portfolio Optimization.

 Apart from the article \cite{montanezbarrera2024universalqaoaprotocolevidence} mentioned above, similar scaling advantages have recently been found also for Boolean satisfiability problems \cite{PRXQuantum.5.030348} and the low autocorrelation binary sequences (LABS) problem \cite{Shaydulin2024}.
 In both cases, fixed parameter schedules (though not as simple as linear-ramp) are considered, and the scaling of the QAOA runtime (combined with quantum minimum finding in \cite{Shaydulin2024}) is analyzed at fixed QAOA depth $p$.
 In our work, we propose to adapt, both, the depth $p$ and also the circuit parameters $(\vec{\gamma}, \vec{\beta})$ with increasing problem size $N$.
 We therefore think it is possible that the QAOA runtime scalings obtained in the above mentioned works can be further improved when combining them with ideas presented in this article.